James M. Day

-A stand-alone World War II tactical combat board game Panzer North Africa is currently in development with publication planned for 2023.

-Day went in a different direction designing the American Civil War tactical naval game Iron & Oak.
+Day went in a different direction from tank oriented games in designing the American Civil War tactical naval game Iron & Oak.
 It was published in 2013 by GMT Games.

 Day designed a new version of the modern tactical combat board game MBT in 2016; its three companion expansions FRG and BAOR were released in 2018, followed by 4CMBG in 2019 by GMT Games.

+A stand-alone World War II tactical combat board game Panzer North Africa was released in January 2024.
+The game subsequently won three 2024 Charles S. Roberts awards, including Game of the Year, Best World War II Game, and Best Tactical Game.